HVAC Precautions For The Winter Season

 Clear The Area Around Your Furnace

-During the winter, you not only want your furnace to be working at its best so it can efficiently heat your home, you also want to prevent any fire hazards.
+During the winter, you not only want your furnace to be working at its best so it can efficiently heat your home, but you also want to prevent any fire hazards.
 That’s why it’s important to keep the area surrounding your furnace free of any clutter.
 More often than not, our HVAC technicians will encounter furnaces that are blocked by a homeowner’s belongings.
-Not only does this present the danger of fire, it also hampers your furnace’s ability to heat your home and overall energy efficiency.
+Not only does this present the danger of fire, but it also hampers your furnace’s ability to heat your home and overall energy efficiency.

 Check Your Carbon Monoxide Detectors Twice

 Although Christmas has already passed, it never hurts to check a list twice–especially when it comes to safety risks within your home.
 One of the biggest dangers a furnace can havoc is a carbon monoxide leak.
 Be sure to replace the batteries and make sure these detectors are working all year round, but especially in winter when you’re using your furnace the most.